Limb Lengthening Surgery in Turkey

 An extendable rod is now another option that many patients choose.
 The rod is put into the bone once it has been cut.
 A magnetic controller on the exterior of the limb lengthens the rod.
 The internal device, as opposed to the frames, causes less harm to the skin and muscles around the bone and minimizes the chance of infection.

-Limb lengthening is accomplished by utilizing the body’s natural ability to regenerate new bone, as well as the surrounding soft tissues, ligaments, blood vessels, and nerves.
+Limb lengthening is accomplished by utilizing the body’s natural ability to regenerate new bone, as well as the surrounding soft tissues, ligaments, vessels, and nerves.
 The procedure starts with an osteotomy, in which the orthopedic surgeon slices the bone that has to be extended.
 The limb is subsequently stabilized using one of various external and/or internal fixation devices or frames.

 What To Expect From Limb Lengthening Surgery?